 Hamada Shuzo Denzouingura

-The concept of Denzoingura is "innovation".
-Located in the city of Ichikikushikino, which faces the East China Sea, Denzouingura is a distillery which continues to evolve in order to seek out new potential for honkaku (authentic) shochu.
-First, cutting-edge facilities have been introduced at every step of the process, from fermentation to bottling and shipping.
-Second, the skills, know-how and experience of our master distiller and other craftsmen in different fields have been gathered together in one place.
+Denzouingura is a distillery that continues to evolve in order to seek out the new potential for honkaku shochu.
+Cutting-edge facilities have been introduced at every step of the process, from fermentation to bottling and shipping.
+Additionaly, a master distiller and other craftsmen from different fields have combined their skills, know-how, and experience in one place.
 Take a sip of Denzoingura shochu to get a sense of its taste!

-It is a rice shochu made with black malted rice (rare for rice shochu) using aromatic yeast.
+Shironotakumi Rice Shochu is made with black malted rice (rare for rice shochu) using aromatic yeast.
 It is fermented under low temperature slowly to produce a fruity aroma, and finished by reduced-pressure distillation.
 It is then filtered through bamboo charcoal (a rare filtration method for shochu) to remove excess impurities and enhance the original aroma and taste of the liquor.
 The result is a highly aromatic shochu with a soft and clean taste.

-It is also a gem that won the "Superior Award" in the rice category of the Kagoshima Prefecture Authentic Shochu Competition.
-Enjoy it on the rocks or with strong water.
+Enjoy it on the rocks or diluted with water.
 It goes well with sushi and sashimi of white fish.